You’re not alone when you migrate to Melbourne. The Victorian Government supports skilled migrants in many ways.

 Developing effective professional and social networks can also assist you to quickly fit into your new workplaces and communities.
 The Newcomers Network offers a number of events and activities for people who have recently settled in Victoria.

 Local community groups can also help new employees and their families develop networks and friendships in areas of interest or need.
-The Victorian Multicultural Commission's Community Directory provides a comprehensive listing of community services and organisations.

 Adult Migrant English Program